 UNIVERSITY HOSPITAL OF SOUTH MANCHESTER

-A multicentre randomised clinical trial to investigate whether Bone Anchored Maxillary Protraction (BAMP) reduces the need for orthognathic (facial) surgery.
+The BAMP Study is a multicentre randomised clinical trial to investigate whether Bone Anchored Maxillary Protraction (BAMP) reduces the need for orthognathic (facial) surgery.

 BAMP consists of small metal plates that are inserted from inside the mouth into the front part of the cheekbone bone next to the upper molars on each side.
 Further miniplates are positioned into the bone down in the lower canine region near the front of the lower jaw.
 Elastics are then attached from the upper to the lower plates, via hooks, to bring the upper jaw and teeth forwards and correct the class III skeletal pattern.
 The mini-plates are placed and later removed as a day-case general anaesthetic procedure and the patient wears the elastics for around 6-8 months.